 A large part of the rubbish that is found comes from land, such as bottle caps, food packaging, confectionery letters, shotgun shells and wet wipes.
 Sóley operates the wet wipes for emergency disposal in Faxaskjól 2017.
 This year, wet wipes can still be found on the beaches nearby, despite Veitur cleaning.
 "But this seems to be an absolutely horrible amount that goes through our sewage treatment system when there is such an emergency discharge and the sea seems to store these cloths and then they wash up on the shores," says Sóley in a conversation with the news agency.

 Sóley emphasizes that the audit only gives an indication of the origin of plastic on the shores of the country, this needs to be investigated further.
 For example, it is not possible to trace the origin of plastic fragments that have been found on beaches.

 "It really shows us how durable the plastic is.
 It could have been in the ocean for a long time but always breaks into smaller and smaller parts and eventually turns into microplastic. "

 She believes that a ban on the sale of plastic carrier bags is not a universal solution but a logical step to change thinking and behavior patterns.

-It is natural for Icelanders to participate in an international effort to reduce the use of disposable plastics.
-Icelanders are consumption-intensive compared to other countries and high waste is created as a result.
-Icelanders need to look at it and assume responsibility.
-"Think before you buy something if you need it.
-If you're buying an item in a plastic bag, sorting out all the trash from you, it immediately changes a lot. "
+It is natural for Icelanders to take part in an international effort to reduce the use of disposable plastic.
+Icelanders are consumption-intensive compared to other countries and a lot of waste is generated as a result.
+Icelanders need to look at it and take responsibility.
+"Before you buy something, think about whether you need it.
+If you are buying an item in plastic packaging, sorting all the rubbish from you, it immediately changes a lot. "